 - 1. Projects proposing refueling locations adjacent to other highway system corridors in Pennsylvania, and not currently designated by the FHWA as "Signage-Ready" or "Signage Pending" are not eligible under this solicitation. - 2.
 Applicants must not have any outstanding obligations to the Commonwealth, must not have any unresolved environmental violations, and must be current in payment of all state and local taxes. - 3.
 The applicant must disclose any potential conflicts of interest with Commonwealth of Pennsylvania officials or employees. - 4.
 If awarded a grant, the grantee must be able to demonstrate completion of at least half of the project (to be determined during negotiation of a grant award contract) before any grant funds are released.
-The final payment will be paid upon successful completion of the project and provision of a final report.
+The final payment will be paid upon successful completion of the project (the infrastructure is both installed and operating) and provision of a final report.
 These are reimbursement grants, and so, it is not possible to receive grant monies upfront to cover start-up costs.
 All eligible expenses must be demonstrated as paid, through the submittal of the required invoicing and proof of payment, prior to the release of any grant dollars. - 5.
-The applicant must be bonded and insured or otherwise held responsible for repayment to the Commonwealth for any reimbursements made if for some reason the refueling station installation is not completed or operational within the period of performance. - 6.
-Applicants must not have installed equipment to be used in the project prior to the announcement of awards. - 7.
-Applicants must provide documentation verifying the dollar amounts of matching funds they intend to contribute to the project.
-Any project partners providing direct financial commitments to the project must also provide documentation verifying those dollar amounts, as matching funds.
-All financial commitment documentation must be in the form of a signed letter of financial commitment from a person eligible to make financial commitments on behalf of the business.
-Proposals that fail to provide acceptable financial documentation will be considered ineligible.
-Please see section E of "A Primer for Fitting Expenditures within Budget Categories" for examples of eligible match/cost share charges. - Funds "applied for" from other sources will not be considered as eligible matching contribution. - An application may not be funded in cases where the applicant has "secured" other state agency funding for the same refueling infrastructure location that is being proposed in this application. - Other DEP program funds cannot be used to comply with the project match criteria.
+The applicant must be bonded and insured or otherwise held responsible for repayment to the Commonwealth for any reimbursements made if for some reason the refueling station installation is not completed or operational within the period of performance.